shmoop207/quotes-example/README.md

 Real-time Stock example
 ===

-- This application created as part of a [appolo-express][1], node.js and socket.io tutorial.
+- This application created as part of a [appolo-http][1], node.js and socket.io tutorial.
-- the server is written in node.js with [appolo-express][2] framework
+- the server is written in node.js with [appolo-http][2] framework
-- the client is written with [angularjs][3]

 Please note that this data stream has live data but the numbers are randomized!
 Do not make financial decisions based on these random numbers